tofubert/sechat-rs/README.md

 * run "cargo r" or "sechat-rs" and enjoy
 * If no config is found a default config will be created, which you can fill in.
-* a "-c" Option for console exists, if none is proveded it will default to XDG default paths.
+* a "-c" Option for console exists, if none is provided it will default to XDG default paths.
 * Logs will be written to "dev.log".
 This is so we dont write log output into the terminal UI.

 ## Logs